vpatel22/my-blog-app/README.md

 New ideas/issues are currently listed in a [Github Project](https://github.com/users/vpatel22/projects/2) and will be worked on eventually!

+The front-end for this project lives [here](https://github.com/vpatel22/my-blog-app-frontend) - any changes there will be pushed to this repo (and deployed to Google Cloud) after a new build folder is generated.

 ## Background context

 This project is heavily based off of the [React: Creating and Hosting a Full-Stack Site](https://www.linkedin.com/learning/react-creating-and-hosting-a-full-stack-site-15153869?contextUrn=urn%3Ali%3AlyndaLearningPath%3A593715e0498e9e9be7fb8506&u=103733490) LinkedIn Learning course by Shaun Wassell.
 Feel free to take a look at the [Github Repo](https://github.com/LinkedInLearning/react-creating-and-hosting-a-full-stack-site-3209140) for that project as well.